dillonforrest/startup/_posts/2015-01-26-validating-enterprise-business-ideas-the-wrong-way.md

 The reason why it's so hard is that nobody wanted to talk to me.
 Only a handful of people wanted to set aside the time to talk with me about their problems.
 Several times I was able to validate a problem in the SMB space, but I would have to contact at least 50 companies before 1 person would reply.

 I think the plain advice "just talk to people about their problems" is effective for consumer and maybe 1- or 2-person companies.
 They're much more likely to make time to talk to you.
 But, in my experience thus far, SMB and enterprise problems can't be so simply validated.
-Talking to you is not an acceptible block in their calendar.
+Talking to you is not an acceptable block in their calendar.

 Very few people at existing companies are willing to talk to you about their problems, especially when you're a random unknown person trying to start your first company like myself.
 Generic startup advice won't help you validate problems that SMB or enterprise customers have.